StephenB-TTS/test77/ReadMe.md

 ![](images/load_for_dash.PNG)

 ## Get Final Data:
-This function takes the "model" and "data" dict to construct a final dataframe that includes the features along with true and predicted prices of the testing dataset
+This function takes the "model" and "data" dict to construct a final dataframe that includes the features along with true and predicted prices of the testing dataset.
 ![](images/get_final_data1.PNG)
 ![](images/get_final_data2.PNG)